CRIM 108 - Directed Policing

 Once completed and signed/initialed, these forms should be saved as a .pdf.
 Attach BOTH forms to one (1) email, addressed to me.
 In the “Subject” line of the email, type the following: “New Student [Your last name, first name]”.
 For example, “New Student Lincoln, Abraham.”

-Lastly, this is an incredibly rewarding program that will expose you to real-world, hands-on policing like no other program in the CSU or UC system.
+Lastly, this is an incredibly rewarding program that will expose you to real-world, hands-on training and field experience like no other program in the CSU system, UC system, or western region.
 It is truly one of a kind.
 I know this because I am also a proud graduate of CRIM 108 and Fresno State.
 If you think you have what it takes, I welcome you to apply and I look forward to meeting you at our first class session in the Fall!

 Ryan Hushaw, Adjunct Professor – Criminology Department